MeliaJB/Primo-VE-Normalization-Rules/README.md

 # Primo-VE-Normalization-Rules
-A list of Primo VE normalization rules for the University of Miami (DC and MARC) See DublinCore branch for dublin core rules and MARC branch for marc rules See main branch for test records
+A list of Primo VE normalization rules for the University of Miami (DC and MARC) /See DublinCore branch for dublin core rules and MARC branch for marc rules /See main branch for test records